perriera/extras/README.md

 In each of the header files of the **extras** package.
 ## Todo List:
 The following are a series of features to be added to the extra_ libraries in the near future.
-Let us known which style you'd prefer at: perry.anderson@gmail.com, (or perry@exparx.com)
+If there is anything you'd like to see added to the extras package please email us at perry.anderson@gmail.com, (or perry@exparx.com)

 ## Android support
 Expect support for the Android platform in the near future